coinpay-com-ua/coinpay-official-api-docs/rest_api_en.md

 #### Invoice work stages:

-1) an invoice is created (a link for payment is generated)
+1. an invoice is created (a link for payment is generated)
-2) the user follows the link (logs in to coinpay.com.ua), choose in which way payment should be done and pay it
+1. the user follows the link (logs in to coinpay.ua), choose in which way payment should be done and pay it

 #### Possible statuses:

-1) ‘NEW’ - invoice is created
+1. ‘NEW’ - invoice is created
-2) ‘PAYMENT_IN_PROGRESS’ - payment is being processed.
+1. ‘PAYMENT_IN_PROGRESS’ - payment is being processed.
 Awaiting the final status
-3) ‘CLOSED’ - invoice successfully paid
+1. ‘CLOSED’ - invoice successfully paid
-4) ‘ERROR’ – invoice payment failed
+1. ‘ERROR’ – invoice payment failed
-5) ‘EXPIRED’ - invoice has ceased to exist.
+1. ‘EXPIRED’ - invoice has ceased to exist.
 An invoice ceases to be active in 900 seconds
-6) ‘WAITING_FOR_CONFIRMATION’ - waiting for payment on deposit address to pay invoice via  FIAT GATEWAY or CRYPTO GATEWAY
+1. ‘WAITING_FOR_CONFIRMATION’ - waiting for payment on deposit address to pay invoice via  FIAT GATEWAY or CRYPTO GATEWAY

 ### Getting invoice order settings